There’s a reason they call spam spam.

 This helps Google protect sites like yours from getting hit with a Penguin penalty caused by spam or negative SEO.

 You can disavow your bad backlinks directly through Monitor Backlinks.
-Either upload a disavow file with all of your bad backlinks or add each domain separately to disavow manually.
+Either upload an existing disavow file with all of your bad backlinks or add each backlink straight from the tool to disavow manually.

 While you do definitely want to disavow backlinks that are obviously bad, leave the backlinks you’re unsure of alone, just in case they’re helping you.